modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 - The material remains stable at room temperature and does not oxidize in contact with air.
 - The electric charge carriers in graphene monolayers behave as massless fermions, while in graphene double layers such charge carriers do manifest mass.”

-!!! tip "2010 Physics Nobel Prize awarded to Geim and Novoselov."

 WORK: “Carbon exists in several different natural forms.
 A material consisting of carbon atoms arranged in a hexagonal lattice and only one atom thick was long considered a purely theoretical construction.
 In 2004 Andre Geim and Konstantin Novoselov successfully produced this material, graphene, and mapped its properties: incredibly thin but still incredibly strong, good heat and electrical conductivity, almost entirely transparent yet very dense.
 Graphene creates new possibilities within materials technology and electronics.”

 MLA style: Andre Geim – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/2010/geim/facts/

 We deal with Geim´s Nobel Lecture Random Walk to Graphen in next section 11.3.

 NOBEL LECTURE: *Graphene: Materials in the Flatlan* by Novoselov.

 - Graphene and its unusual properties
 - Two-dimensional crystals <br>
         Stability of 2D crystals <br>
         Graphene creation <br>
         Other 2D crystals <br>
         Out to Spaceland: 2D-based heterostructures
 - Chiral quasiparticles and the electronic properties of graphene <br>
         Linear dispersion relation and chirality <br>
         The Klein paradox <br>
         Half-integer quantum Hall effect <br>
         Effect of mechanical deformation <br>
         Graphene optics <br>
         Bilayer graphene
 - Graphene applications <br>
         Graphene support <br>
         Transparent conductive coating <br>
         Graphene transistors <br>